SteeltoeOSS/Documentation/api/v4/connectors/cosmosdb.md

 This connector simplifies accessing [Azure CosmosDB](https://azure.microsoft.com/products/cosmos-db/) databases.
 It supports the following .NET drivers:

-- [Microsoft.Azure.Cosmos](https://www.nuget.org/packages/Microsoft.Azure.Cosmos), which provides a `CosmosClient`.
+- [Microsoft.Azure.Cosmos](https://www.nuget.org/packages/Microsoft.Azure.Cosmos), which provides a `CosmosClient`

-The remainder of this page assumes you're familiar with the [basic concepts of Steeltoe Connectors](./usage.md).
+The remainder of this topic assumes that you are familiar with the basic concepts of Steeltoe Connectors.
+See [Overview](./usage.md) for more information.

-## Usage
+## Using the CosmosDB connector

 To use this connector: